brain-bican/taxonomy-development-tools/docs/UserInterface.md

 `cellannotation url` : A URL that can be used to resolve the latest published version of this taxonomy (blank if unpublished).

-#### labelset`
+#### labelset

 Annotations are organised into `labelsets` -  keys grouping related annotations.
 These correspond to cell annotation keys in a cell by gene matrix, for axmple corresponding to `obs` keys in an AnnData file.
 This table contains the names and descriptions of labelsets used in the annotation and, optionally, details of the methodology used to acquire those labels.
-Full specifications of the labelset can be found in the Cell annotation schema documentation under the [labelsets](https://github.com/cellannotation/cell-annotation-schema/blob/main/build/BICAN_schema.md#properties) section.
+Full specifications of the labelset can be found in the [Cell Annotation Schema documentation]((https://github.com/cellannotation/cell-annotation-schema/blob/main/build/BICAN_schema.md#properties)) under the `labelsets` section.

 &nbsp;
 &nbsp;